 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Santaputra, Chiravut and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels-strength of beam webs" (1983).
-Center for Cold-Formed Steel Structures Library.
-Paper 101.
+CCFSS Library (1939 - present).
+101.